GB127/FFR-tool/README.txt

+----------------ABOUT----------------------------------------------------------
+For the game Final Fantasy of the NES.

+This is a script to list the armors and weapons that can be equiped by your four characters.

+Written by Niamek
 ---------------DISCLAIMER------------------------------------------------------
-This is a script I made to ease my plays of the Final Fantasy Randomizer.
-Note that this can be also be used for the original Final Fantasy of the NES.

 I'm not a very experienced programmer.
 I'll probably never develop an interface that is outside of the command line.
-If I ever get out of the command line, it won't be soon.
 So, to use the script, you'll have to use the command line.
 I'm providing at least the instructions, so it shouldn't be an issue.

-At the current state, it doesn't allow you to make typos.
-That's a fix I plan to do soon.

 ---------------HOW TO RUN THE SCRIPT------------------------------------------- To use this, you need to have python installer on your computer.